Homestar Runner: Puppet Stuff

-Powered By The Cheat
+Powered by The Cheat

-These are a parody of poorly animated internet cartoons and are made by The Cheat.
-He has done work for Strong Bad, Coach Z, and Peacey P. He even filled in for Strong Bad on an email one week.
-The other characters have given mixed opinions on his work.
+In-universe, "Powered by The Cheat" videos are short cartoons made by the character of The Cheat, and are often music videos done for other characters.
+During these segments, Matt Chapman does the animation and Mike Chapman provides the voices, a switching of their usual roles.
+As a result, the cartoons' animations are deliberately poor.

 Alternate Universes

 Over time, many alternate versions of the Homestar Runner world and characters would appear, parodying other cartoons and animation styles.
 Many of these feature in their own cartoons.
 The many alternate universes would later cross over in some cartoons, such as the 150th Strong Bad Email, alternate universe.

 Old-Timey cartoons take place in an old-time setting, with most of the characters being Old-Timey counterparts of the Homestar Runner characters.
 These cartoons are in black and white with a film grain effect and scratchy audio quality.
 They parody the distinctive style of animated cartoons during the 1920s and 1930s (à la Steamboat Willie), and can be seen as perhaps deliberately unfunny, to make a slanted joke about such old-style cartoons.

-20X6 (pronounced "twenty exty-six"), a parody of the Mega Man and EarthBound games' "year 200X", originated from Strong Bad Email #57, japanese cartoon, an email asking Strong Bad what he would look like if he were in a Japanese anime.
+20X6 (pronounced "twenty exty-six"), a parody of the Mega Man and EarthBound games' "year 200X", originated from Strong Bad Email No. 57, japanese cartoon, an email asking Strong Bad what he would look like if he were in a Japanese anime.
 The main character, Stinkoman, is an anime version of Strong Bad with blue hair, a shiny body and robot boots.
 He is always looking for a fight, asking various characters he interacts with to engage him in a "challenge" ("Are you asking for a challenge?").
 There is also a game, Stinkoman 20X6, which is heavily based on the Mega Man series.

 Cheat Commandos is a parody of G.I.
 Joe that features a cast of characters that are the same species as The Cheat.
 Most are based on G.I.
 Joe characters, or characters from other 1980s cartoons.
 The cartoon is constantly advertising its products in the cartoons by such methods as referring to the areas they are in as "playsets", a convoy truck as an "action figure storage vehicle", and by ending each cartoon with the phrase "Buy all our playsets and toys!", sung in a patriotic way.
 It also parodies the G.I.
 Joe cartoons' use of public service announcements, referring to nonsensical things like "peer-2-teen choice behaviors".
 Some cartoons feature the character Crack Stuntman, the fictional voice actor for the Cheat Commandos character Gunhaver.